 This program was written by strength coach Mark Rippetoe and centres around the primary lifts.
 It works on a two week cycle with three lifts performed three times per week.
 The three lifts can be recognised as Legs, Push and Pull.

 One of the best things about this program is that in his PDF he goes into incredible detail about the specific technique required for each exercise.
-Even if there’s nothing special about the programming, a beginner would benefit from reading through to learn the fundamentals of squatting, pressing and hip hinges.
+Even if there’s nothing special about the programming, a beginner would benefit from learning the fundamentals of squatting, pressing and hip hinges.

 Starting Strength – Pro’s